 Satu Grünthal is University Lecturer in Finnish Language and Literature Education at the University of Helsinki and Adjunct Professor in Finnish literature at the Universities of Helsinki and Turku.
 Her main fields of interest and research include literature pedagogy, reading motivation, literary history, and poetry.
 Reading in multilingual and multicultural settings is one of her teaching areas.
 Grünthal is a member of several editorial boards in Finnish and international scientific journals and one of the editors of Jahrbuch für finnisch-deutsche Literaturbeziehungen.
 She holds many positions of trust in the academic and educational field, and she has co-authored text books and teaching materials in Finland and Estonia.
 Currently, she is involved in the research project Lukuklaani (Reading clan).

 Kaisa Hahl is a university lecturer and teacher educator in foreign language education at the Faculty of Educational Sciences, University of Helsinki.
-Hahl's PhD dealt with the internationalisation of teacher education.
-Hahl teaches subject teacher students in the Faculty's national and English-medium international subject teacher education programmes.
+Hahl is the head of subject teacher education at the Faculty.
+She is also Adjunct Professor in applied linguistics with specification in multiculturalism in language education at the University of Jyväskylä.
+Hahl teaches in the national subject teacher and class teacher education programmes and in the international English-medium subject teacher education programme (STEP).
 She has experience from several years in working in different international projects that aim at enhancing teacher competences and the quality of teacher education.
-Hahl is also the leader in the project Early teaching of foreign languages: Developing language teaching and teacher education.

-Research interests: foreign language teaching and learning, early teaching of foreign languages, active language learning, internationalisation of teacher education, intercultural education, English as a lingua franca
+Research interests: foreign language teaching and learning, early teaching of foreign languages, active language learning, internationalisation of teacher education, intercultural education, teacher identity development

 University Lecturer (Literature and Finnish Language Education), PhD, Adjunct Professor